 Hi!
 I’m Aaron!
 Or, if you know me online, “CrowderSoup”.
-I’m a husband, father, software developer and lover of the open web.
+I’m a father of two, software developer and lover of the open web.
 I’ve been interested in the internet ever since I was a kid in the 90’s and my family got a DSL line.
 My dad worked in the IT industry back then in Southern California so we far more connected than most (my brothers and I had a computer in our shared bedroom when I was 3!).

 When I was 11 I wanted to build a website.
 I was gifted with “Building a website for Dummies” and my Dad set up a home server so I could tinker with and build a website that only my family could access.
 I soon grew bored with this though and eventually had my own GeoCities and AngelFire sites.
 After that was my obsession with message boards.
 I used Proboards mainly and probably created 5 or 6 different communities.
 They were populated mainly by my brothers and the odd visitor.
 But I didn’t care about the minimal traffic, I was building things for and with people I cared about.

 At one point as a teenager I also built a simple (and bug riddled) content management system in PHP.
 That thing was my baby.
 Until my brother Josh deleted it.
 That was before I knew anything about VCS software or had any form of backup plan.